Attachment theory: Criticism

 John Bowlby staunchly defended attachment theory as being a theory of the kind Karl Popper called scientific.
 This meant it would be refuted if any of its empirical predictions were found to be false.
 Mary Ainsworth and her colleagues disagreed:

 Attachment theory might be described as "programmatic" and open-ended.
 It does not purport to be a tight network of propositions on the basis of which hypotheses may be formulated, any one of which, in the event of an adequate but unsuccessful test, could invalidate the theory as a whole ...
 Despite its lack of resemblance to a mathematico-physical theory, both the general theory of behaviour and attachment theory amount to what Kuhn (1962) termed a paradigm change for developmental psychology—a complete shift of perspective.

 Many of Bowlby's empirical claims and predictions have been refuted by subsequent research, yet the latest edition of The Handbook of Attachment asserts that "nothing that has emerged from the thousands of studies produced over the past 40 years has led to a serious challenge to the core theory ... since the time of Bowlby's writings."
 This supports Ainsworth's contention that attachment theory is not a scientific theory but a psycho-social movement of the kind identified by Thomas Kuhn as lying behind changes of epistemic perspective.
-This does not stop many people, including attachment advocates, developmental psychologists and policy-makers, continue to claim that attachment theory is scientific.
-As developmental psychologist Suzanne Zeedyk puts it, when attachment theory is referred to nowadays: "that statement is no longer regarded as 'theory'.
+This does not stop many people, including attachment advocates, developmental psychologists, and policy-makers, from continuing to claim that attachment theory is scientific.
+As developmental psychologist Suzanne Zeedyk puts it, when attachment theory is referred to nowadays, "that statement is no longer regarded as 'theory'.
 The operation of the attachment system is now regarded as 'fact.'"